|

 included more shots of the band around New York State, several concerts shots from an early performance, and

-pictures of the supporting musicians (such as Robin Clarke and
+pictures of the supporting musicians (such as Robin Clark and

 Sue Hadjopoulos).

-Apart from some lyrics, there were absolutely no text (not even a list of tour dates).
+Apart from some lyrics, there was absolutely no text (not even a list of tour dates).
 It was essentially an

 art book.